ellieapi/ellie-connectors/README.md

 ---

 ## Key Features
-* Import logical models into Ellie via the Python connector.
+* Import logical models into Ellie via the Python & TypeScript connector.
-* Export model metadata with the Python connector.
+* Export model metadata with the Python & TypeScript connector.
 * Export PostgreSQL table schemas in JSON format.
 * Export Snowflake table schemas in JSON format.

-At present, we provide [examples written in Python](python/), including dedicated connectors for popular database systems like Snowflake and PostgreSQL.
+At present, we provide [examples written in Python](python/) and [examples written in TypeScript](typescript/).
+These examples include dedicated connectors for popular database systems like Snowflake and PostgreSQL.
 We are constantly expanding our examples to cover more programming languages and databases.

 ## API Documentation
 For a more in-depth understanding of how the Ellie API works, check out